AtomZa/Elaina/README.md

 Business Solution

-Elaina can governing your design into visualization with a simplify interface.
+Elaina vision is to make everyone's dream become true.
+Elaina mission is to help governing engineering design with a simplify yet deep enough interface.

 Repository Plan